 The last week of July marked the week of the USATF Junior Olympics 2018 and Hannah had qualified for the second time in the Long Jump.
-However unlike the previous year when the games took place in Sacramento, CA, they were being held in Greensboro, North Carolina which meant…yep, GIRL’S TRIP!
-It was the only the second time Hannah was flying on an airplane.
-The first time she was really too young to get what was happening.
-Now, she was fully aware and just a little nervous…about flying, about the JO’s, and about being away from her brother for almost a full week, which was a first.
+However, unlike the previous year when the games took place in Sacramento, CA, they were being held in Greensboro, North Carolina which meant…yep, GIRL’S TRIP!
+It was only the second time Hannah was flying on an airplane.
+She was a little nervous…about the flight, the JO’s, and being away from her brother for almost a full week, which was a first for them.

 Full disclosure…I’m completely aware that this is not the best photography in the world.
-I did bring my “good” camera, on the trip but really didn’t use it.
-I was making a point to be in the moment and make memories with my baby girl and just forgot to take tons of pictures.
-There was also the fact that I was a nervous wreck because she was competing.
+I did bring my “good camera” on the trip but was making a point to be in the moment, making memories with my baby girl.

-There was just one day where we were able to break away and explore downtown Greensboro some.
+There was just one day where we were able to break away and explore downtown Greensboro.
 It was a lovely little city.
-People were kind, and the surroundings were quite different than what we’re used to here in Cali, making it fun to just walk around and soak it in.
+People were so kind.
+The surroundings were quite different than what we’re used to here in Cali, making it fun to just walk around soaking it in.

-As homeschoolers, we do our best to find the learning in all things and experiences so we made a trip out the the International Civil Rights Museum housed in a former Woolworth Store that served as the site of non-violent protest during the civil rights movement.
+As homeschoolers, we do our best to find learning in all things so we made a trip to the International Civil Rights Museum housed in a former Woolworth Store.
+It served as the site of non-violent protest during the civil rights movement.
 I was super excited to share this experience with Hannah.
-Apparently so was every other black parent visiting that weekend because the museum was PACKED to the point of turning people away and we were unable to go.
+Apparently, so was every black parent visiting that weekend because the museum was PACKED to the point of turning people away.
+We missed our chance this time around.

-Training didn’t stop just because we were away from home.
-We found a high school nearby to get work outs in.
+Training didn’t stop because we were away from home.
+We found a nearby hight school to get work outs in.

 She competed against almost 70 other girls from all over the country and all said and done placed 7th IN THE NATION!!!
-I couldn’t have been prouder, but this picture pretty much sum up her feelings at the time.
-She worked so hard for so long and it paid off, however the payoff wasn’t what she wanted.
+I couldn’t have been prouder, however this picture pretty much sum up her feelings at the time.
+She worked so hard for so long and it paid off, but the payoff wasn’t what SHE wanted.
 She didn’t jump her personal best.
 In fact, she’d jumped better just a couple weeks earlier when the took gold in the California State Games.
 She also suffered an injury during that meet we feared might take her out of competition for JO’s all together, so the fact that she was able to accomplish what she did was incredible and worth celebrating.
-She unfortunately, was missing it because she was stuck in disappointment.
-She’s a true competitor.
-She gets it honest so I get it but I didn’t want her to diminish the reality of what she accomplished.
-I didn’t want her to lose sight of the fact that she was in fact one of the best of the best in her event.
+I feared she was missing it being stuck in disappointment.
+Knowing that she’s a true competitor, I get it but I didn’t want her to diminish the reality of what she’d accomplished.
+She is in fact one of the best of the best in her event.
 Period.
-That even though it wasn’t her strongest performance day, there were only 6 other girls out there who could beat her, not too shabby.
-The pep talk got her slightly turned around, but certainly not completely.
-Baby girl wanted to win, or at least reach her personal goal jumping 14 feet.
-Her best jump was 13’5″ that day and she was heated over it.
-I’m pretty sure I was jumping that as a freshman in high school, so I’m not worried.
+Even though it wasn’t her strongest performance day, there were only 6 other girls out there who could beat her.
+Not too shabby.
+The pep talk got her slightly turned around, but not completely.
+Baby girl wanted to win, or at least reach her personal goal, jumping 14 feet.
+Her best jump was 13’5″ that day.
+I’m pretty sure I was jumping that as a freshman in high school, so I’m not worried about her future.

 She’s just getting started, I’m thrilled to see where she decides to take it.